 Depending on the city or country, arranging ground transportation can be a very different experience.
 Scam artists are aware of this, and may often target tourists disguised as a taxi service to make a quick dollar.
 Just because a driver stops and offers tourists a ride does not necessarily mean they are licensed with their local authority, or operating under the authority of a ridesharing service.
 In New York, these are known as "illegal livery services," or "gypsy drivers."
 As a result, travelers put both their money and well being on the line when getting in an illegal ground transportation vehicle.

 How to beat illegal liveries: At the most common spots to request ground transportation, including airports, hotels, and certain tourist locations, there will usually be a taxi station.
 Always start by checking in at the taxi stop.
 Those who are using a ridesharing service should compare the information given by the rideshare app with the driver that stops for them.
-All ridesharing apps will provide the name of the driver, as well as the make, model, and licence plate of their car.
+All ridesharing apps will provide the name of the driver, as well as the make, model, and license plate of their car.

-Those who are going somewhere without taxi station can ask the local tourist office or hotel lobby about legitimate ground transportation services.
+Those who are going somewhere without a taxi station can ask the local tourist office or hotel lobby about legitimate ground transportation services.
 Many hotels will be glad to provide the names and numbers of licensed taxi operators in the city.

 Finally, if a vehicle stops that doesn't look like a traditional taxi (such as a black car or SUV) that you didn't arrange through a ride-sharing service, don't accept the ride.
 If they are persistent, then call the local police and ask for assistance.